Quentin2006/3dGameEngine/README.md

 This is just a small little summer project.
 I want to learn some rust programming, so I've decided to make a 3d render.

-I plan to do weekly updates, and I'm deeming this "Day 0".
-This is mainly so I can be held accountable for working on this project, and make it easier for me to start.
+I plan to do weekly updates.
+This is mainly so
+I can be held accountable for working on this project, and make it easier for me to start.